 - Don’t be shy about cold calling

-All good advice.
-But what we haven’t seen in the articles we’ve scanned and podcasts we’ve heard is a true off-market multifamily acquisition deal flow process.
+While this is all good advice.
+What we haven’t seen nor heard is a true off-market multifamily acquisition deal flow process.
 During the past several years, we’ve refined our efforts into a 5-step deal flow process, which we are going to share with you.
 But first, some background:

 - 100+ units property size